pineapplemachine/mach.d/mach/error/readme.md

 Is to `assert` as `writefln` is to `writeln`.

+### mach.error.errno

+Handle errors related to functions that set errno to explain what went wrong, especially extern'd C code.

 ### mach.error.mixins

 Mixins for building throwable exception classes without rewriting the same set of default constructors every time.